primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ## Creating a Case

-To create a case from the case list view, click on the "NEW CASE" button.
+To create a case from the Case List, click on the "NEW" button.
 You will see a modal like the one pictured below.
 Here, you have two options.

-The first option is to simply create a case by clicking the "CREATE CASE" button.
-However, you can also check to see if a case already exists for a child by running a search. \(For a list of fields that are searchable, read the "Quick Search" section.\) To run a search, simply type your search query into the search box and click the "SEARCH" button.
-This will take you to a search results page.
-If no search results appear, you can just create a case by clicking on the "NEW CASE" button again on the search screen.
+The first option is to simply create a case by clicking the "CREATE NEW CASE" button on the bottom left of the modal.
+The second option is to first run a search to check if a case already exists for the child.
+To do so, type the child's name or ID into the search bar and click the "SEARCH" button at the bottom right of the modal.
+If there is a match in the system, you will be taken to a search results page, which may include cases managed by other users. \(For more information on fields that are searchable and case access, read the [Searching for Records](UsersGuide#searching-for-records) section.\) If there is no match, you will be taken to a blank form and asked to create a new case.

 ![](/img/v2/new-case.png)